SSanpui/ecg-vgg16-classification/README.md

 # ecg-vgg16-classification
 This repository contains reproducible code for diagnising Arrhythmia by integrating ECG Spectrograms with Deep Learning methods.
+The VGG16-based transfer learning framework demonstrates robust performance for multi-class ECG arrhythmia classification.
+While current validation is limited to the MIT-BIH dataset, results establish technical feasibility for clinical decision support applications, pending prospective validation on